 Audrey Bretaud-Kelle has joined ARTTIC in September 2017 as a trainee, in the framework of her Master of European Affairs and European Projects at University of Cergy-Pontoise (France).
 She has completed her training and has obtained her Master’s degree in September 2018 and now holds a position of Project Administrator within ARTTIC.
 Audrey also holds a B.A in Communication and Media Sciences, which she started at University Sorbonne-Nouvelle (Paris, France) and completed at California State University Bay Area (San Francisco, USA).

-Within ARTTIC and in addition to ADVISE, Audrey is currently involved in the FLHYSAFE project (FCH2JU).
+Within ARTTIC and in addition to ADVISE, Audrey is currently involved in the FLHYSAFE project (FCH2JU) and STEP-IN (EASME H2020).

 The Ultrasonics and Non-Destructive Testing (UNDT) Research Group is part of the Department of Mechanical Engineering within the Faculty of Engineering.
 This is one of six Faculties that make up the UoB.
 The UoB is ranked in the top 5 research universities in the UK.
 UNDT is led by Prof. Bruce Drinkwater and has a 20-year track record of Non-Destructive Testing research.
 The UNDT group has a research grant portfolio of over €7million and consists of 5 academics, 9 post docs and 20 PhD students.
 Its particular expertise is in ultrasonic methods including array imaging, nonlinear ultrasonics, materials characterisation and structural health monitoring.
 The group has an excellent reputation for collaboration with industry.
 In 2003, Profs.
 Drinkwater and Wilcox pioneered the use of TFM/FCM imaging algorithms which are now widely used in industry.
 Three recent projects (funded through the ESPRC UK funding agency) are particularly relevant: 1) Autofocusing imaging techniques have been developed to form high resolution images to be formed even with materials property uncertainty.
 2) Defect characterisation, techniques have been developed to better classify and size small defects.
 3) Array optimisation uses fast forward models to search for the best array imaging parameters, leading to the best possible images.